-In considering planning applications for new development or the intensification of development, particular regard will be paid to that:

-- a. whether there is adequate highway capacity to support the proposal, in particular in Silver Street and Church Road; - b. the impact on the character, appearance or setting of heritage assets by reason of traffic disturbance or congestion or the impact of necessary highway works; - c. the impact on traffic safety, including ensuring there is no restriction on the visibility for ingress/egress of existing dwellings.
+- 1. In considering planning applications for new development or the intensification of development, particular regard will be made to ensuring that: - a. existing problems of traffic capacity are not exacerbated, especially on existing pressure points in Silver Street and Church Road; - b. there is no adverse impact on the character, appearance or setting of heritage assets by reason of traffic disturbance or congestion or the impact of necessary highway works; - c. there is no significant adverse impact on traffic safety, including ensuring there is no restriction on the visibility for ingress/egress of existing dwellings.